pub trait Formatter {

 fn begin_array_value<W>( &mut self, writer: &mut W, first: bool, ) -> Result<(), Error>

 Called before every array value.
-Writes a ,
+Writes a , if needed to

 the specified writer.